Mariotti7/Mariotti7/README.md

-# Hi, I'm Leandro Mariotti 💪😀
+# Hi!!
+I'm Leandro Mariotti 💪😀🤘

 ### ⚡ I'm an enthusiast!!
 ### ⚫ There is a difference between know the path and run the path.